andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-public-over-private.md

   - Unit Testing

 ---
 Quite often in unit testing, especially when practicing Test-Driven Development, I find myself wanting to test every single line of code.
-When I run up against a `private` function, however, I often scratch my head and ask, &#8220;How am I supposed to test this??&#8221;.
+When I run up against a `private` function, however, I often scratch my head and ask, "How am I supposed to test this??&#8221;.

-Most experienced testers will tell you, &#8220;Don't test private implementation – only public API&#8221;.
+Most experienced testers will tell you, "Don't test private implementation – only public API&#8221;.

-&#8220;Okay&#8230; But how, does that private function get tested?&#8221;, I always asked.
+"Okay&#8230; But how, does that private function get tested?&#8221;, I always asked.

 In this article, I intend to share a testability tip catered to the Swift developer community that helps alleviate this issue with testing private functions.